As many people have reported over the last few years, golf in the UK has seen a decline both in rounds played and in membership.

 And another thing, (now you’ve got me started), why oh why is golf not being supported by terrestrial TV?

-If Tiger Wood’s win at Augusta last weekend told us anything, it’s that golfers, and even non-golfers, will watch if the game is accessible.
+If Tiger Woods’s win at Augusta last weekend told us anything, it’s that golfers, and even non-golfers, will watch if the game is accessible.

 So why do they keep doing deals with SKY TV, when they could be promoting golf to the next generation via the BBC or even ITV or Channel Four.